laradock/laradock/DOCUMENTATION/content/documentation/index.md

 Make sure you [change the timezone](#Change-the-timezone) if you don't want to use the default (UTC).

-If you are on Windows, be sure that the line endings for this file are LF only, or the cron jobs will silently fail.
+If you are on Windows, verify that the line endings for this file are LF only, otherwise the cron jobs will silently fail.